automatika-robotics/ros-sugar/docs/overview.md

 # ROS Sugar 🍬

-ROS SUGAR 🍬 provides a whole lot of syntactic sugar for creating multinode ROS2 event-driven systems and management using an intitutive Python API.
+ROS SUGAR 🍬 provides a whole lot of syntactic sugar for creating multinode ROS2 event-driven systems and management using an intuitive Python API.

 - Learn more about the [**design concepts**](design/index.md) in ROS Sugar 📚